Posts

 Image

-Due to maintenance, our online library services will be unavailable on: 12.00am to 3.00am, Wednesday 2 October.
+Due to maintenance, our online library services will be unavailable on 6am to 7am, Thursday 19 June.
 The outages will include searching for library items in the library catalogue, logging in and managing your account, paying online and joining the library.
 The outages will also affect our eCollections platforms, the Auckland Libraries app and our eLearning resources.
 Our apologies for this inconvenience.

 Image